Latest on the worldwide spread of the coronavirus

 * China recorded no new confirmed COVID-19 cases on the mainland for May 22, the first time it had seen no daily rise in the number of cases since the pandemic began in the central city of Wuhan late last year.

 * Coronavirus cases in Singapore topped 30,000 as the city-state reported hundreds of new infections in cramped migrant worker dormitories every day.
-In Malaysia, a new cluster of coronavirus infections has broken out in Malaysia at a detention centre for undocumented migrants, authorities said.
+In Malaysia, a new cluster of coronavirus infections has broken out a detention centre for undocumented migrants, authorities said.

 * Finance minister Mohammed al Jadaan said Saudi Arabia’s economy is solid and has the ability to deal with the coronavirus crisis despite the need to cut spending.